Tanq16/cli-productivity-suite/README.md

 - `tmux` is installed by default with the above script.
 Use `tt` to launch a default session.
 - `bat`, an alternative of the `cat` command with colored output is also installed by default.
-- `nvim` is installed with NvChad configuration, but `nvim` doesn't allow setting a theme when running headless, so use `<space>+th` to launch the theme selector inside `nvim`, type and select `nord` to match everything up.
+- `nvim` is installed with NvChad configuration, but `nvim` doesn't allow setting a theme when running headless, so use `<space>+th` to launch the theme selector inside `nvim`, type and select `catppuccin` to match everything up.

 `bat` (maintainer-default) has pager enabled, which is disabled by the installation script using `export BAT_PAGER=''` within the rc-file.
 This can be re-enabled by deleting the line in `.zshrc`.